EduBricksHub/EduSlides/README.md

 Idea:
   - this repo only handles slides and styles (no assets, no images)
-  - images are important from elsewhere
+  - images are imported from elsewhere

 ### Slidev